 We were entertained for hours watching the prairie dogs, wild horses, bison, and even coyotes.
 I'm also pretty sure we ended up with 1000+ pictures taken here too!

 Go for a hike/horseback ride

 Theodore Roosevelt National Park is blessed with miles of hiking trails!
-Both the North and South units have anything from easy to strenuous.
-Some of the most popular trails include Wind Canyon, Buck Hill, Petrified Forest, Coal Vein Trail, Caprock Coulee and Buckhorn trails.
+Both the North and South Units have trails from easy to strenuous.
+Some of the most popular trails include Wind Canyon, Buck Hill, Petrified Forest, Coal Vein Trail, Caprock Coulee, and Buckhorn trails.
 Of course, there are several others so make sure to bring your boots.

 Have a Picnic